 What is academic misconduct?

-The university takes examination and assessment offences very seriously, and sets out the procedures for dealing with any such allegations in the King's Academic Manual and the Local Academic Misconduct Procedure (LAMP).
+The university takes examination and assessment offences very seriously, and sets out the procedures for dealing with any such allegations in the King's Academic Manual, the Academic Misconduct Policy and the Academic Misconduct Procedures.

 What happens with suspected misconduct?